 Blackbuck – The Beautiful Antelope

 Blackbuck is popular since the early time, even before the time of independence in India.
 Many of our religious stories also reflect the presence of this beautiful species from ancient times.
-This herbivores animal is considered as one of the fastest running animals.
+This herbivore animal is considered one of the fastest running animals.

 Factors for the species to become extinct are as follows

 - Hunting was the earliest and primary reason for the huge depleted ratio of the animal.
 Earlier, the kings used to hunt blackbuck as a mark of status.
 All these Inhumane practices against the survival of this living being make the entire species critically endangered in India.

 - Also, for commercial purposes, innocent animals were targeted.
 These beautiful antelope were also hunted for their skin.
 Poaching is another factor to harm the existence of these species in India.